ros2/rclc/rclc_parameter/README.md

     *The maximum string size is controlled by the compilation time option `RCLC_PARAMETER_MAX_STRING_LENGTH`, default value is 50.*

-- Parameter constrains
+- Parameter constraints
-    Informative numeric constrains can be added to int and double parameters, returning this values on describe parameters requests:
+    Informative numeric constraints can be added to int and double parameters, returning this values on describe parameters requests:
     - from_value: Start value for valid values, inclusive.
     - to_value: End value for valid values, inclusive.
     - step: Size of valid steps between the from and to bound.